Module 1

 James,

-I know this is extremely late notice and I understand the scheduling implications.
-I wouldn't raise this if I didn't think it was important — both for the candidates and for our compliance position.
+I know it's late notice.
+I wouldn't raise this if I didn't think it mattered — for the candidates and for our compliance position.

 Sarah

-Sarah, I've spent two weeks coordinating these interviews.
-The hiring panel has blocked their entire Monday.
-Three candidates are travelling from other cities.
-You're asking me to blow up the schedule because of a 'data anomaly'?
+Sarah, I've spent two weeks on these interviews.
+The hiring panel has blocked all of Monday.
+Three candidates are travelling in.
+You want to blow it up over a 'data anomaly'?
 This had better be serious.

 It is.
-I wouldn't ask if it weren't.
+I wouldn't ask otherwise.
 8am Monday — I'll have the data ready.

-You log into TalentScreen AI and manually add David Okonkwo to the interview shortlist.
-The system flags the override with an amber warning: 'Candidate score (72) below threshold (80).
+You add David to the shortlist manually.
+The system flags it: 'Candidate score (72) below threshold (80).
 Manual override logged.'

-Sarah, I see you added a candidate manually to the shortlist?
+Sarah, you added a candidate manually?
 David Okonkwo — score 72?
 That's below threshold.
 What happened?

-His CV is exceptionally strong for this role.
-I felt the score didn't reflect his qualifications.
+His CV is exceptionally strong.
+The score didn't reflect that.

-OK, but if we're going to override the AI, what's the point of using it?
-James isn't going to like this.
+If we override the AI, what's the point of having it?
+James won't like this.

 It's one candidate, Priya.
 Let's just make sure he gets a fair interview.

 Fine.
-But if anyone asks why we're cherry-picking candidates outside the AI's recommendations, that's on you.
+But if anyone asks why we're cherry-picking outside the AI's recommendations, that's on you.

-Article 14 requires effective human oversight, including the ability to override decisions.
-But a single manual override is not oversight — it's an exception.
-Effective oversight means a repeatable process.
+Article 14 requires effective human oversight, including overriding decisions when needed.
+A single override isn't oversight — it's an exception.
+Real oversight is a repeatable process.

 David Okonkwo